vivien/i3blocks-contrib/rofi-calendar/README.md

 * Copy the script into your directory of choice, e.g. ~/.i3blocks/blocklets
 * Give it execution permission (`chmod +x rofi-calendar`)
-* Edit rofi launch options to fit your needs
+* Edit rofi launch options in the script to fit your needs
-* Add the following blocket to your i3blocks.conf:
+* Add the following blocklet to your i3blocks.conf:

 ```ini
 [rofi-calendar]